LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2026-06-03-Dublin-Graded-4.md

 ---
-title: Dublin Graded Meeting 4 of 8
+title: Dublin Graded Meeting 4 of 8 - Pierce Wins Gold and Geoffrey Takes Bronze in the Dublin 5000m Senior Championship!
 location: Morton Stadium, Dublin.
 ---

-A huge thank you to all <b>Liffey Valley Athletic Club</b> athletes who participated in the fourth Graded Meeting of the 2026 Track Season at <b>Morton Stadium</b> on June 3rd 2026.
-Your dedication and hard work truly shone through as you hit the track and gave it your all in the 800m and 5000m distances.<br><br>
+A huge thank you to all <b>Liffey Valley Athletic Club</b> athletes who participated in the fourth Graded Meeting of the 2026 Track Season at <b>Morton Stadium</b> on <b>June 3rd 2026</b>.
+Your dedication and hard work truly shone through as you hit the track and gave it your all in the <b>800m</b> and <b>5000m</b> distances.<br>

+A special mention goes to the outstanding performances in the <b>Dublin 5000m Track Championship</b>, where <b>Pierce Geoghegan claimed 1st place</b> and <b>Geoffrey Alexandre finished 3rd</b>.
+These excellent results are another clear example of the strength of the club’s distance running programme and show how the coaching strategy led by <b>Jim Davis</b>, together with <b>Eddie McGrath</b>, continues to deliver remarkable results for <b>Liffey Valley AC</b>.<br>

+Well done to Pierce, Geoffrey, and everyone who represented the club on the night. 🔵🟡

 <table style="border-collapse: collapse; font-family: Consolas, monospace; background-color: #fff; color: #333; border: 8px solid #fff; box-shadow: 0 4px 12px rgba(0,0,0,0.15); outline: 1px solid #ddd;">